nodeca/js-yaml/README.md

 - `filename` _(default: null)_ - string to be used as a file path in error/warning messages.
 - `onWarning` _(default: null)_ - function to call on warning messages.
-  Loader will throw on warnings if this function is not provided.
+  Loader will call this fucntion with an instance of `YAMLException` for each warning.
 - `schema` _(default: `DEFAULT_SAFE_SCHEMA`)_ - specifies a schema to use.
   - `FAILSAFE_SCHEMA` - only strings, arrays and plain objects:
     http://www.yaml.org/spec/1.2/spec.html#id2802346